kaosborn/KaosSysIo/README.md

 #### Example session 2

-The Windows `tree.exe` program produces results that are sorted however the file system happens to return them.
+The Windows `tree.exe` program produces results that are sorted however the file system returns them.
-The `tree2.exe` program duplicates this behavior.
+The `tree2.exe` program emulates this behavior.
-First, files on a FAT32 drive are listed with the `/F` switch.
+First, files on a FAT32 drive are listed with the `/F` switch:

 ```
 T:\>tree2.exe T:\Numbers /F